 I always get the itch to go outside too in the spring and even though the structure was a great start, I felt it could be improved upon which is what I was doing as I stated earlier.

-This past week I managed to make that thing bigger.
+This past week I managed to extend the catio with a few other spare lattice sheets that hadn’t bee used.
 So if you’re following me we started out with a 4 foot by 8 foot size and then doubled it to an 8 foot square so our little guys could have more room:

 How To Build an Outdoor Cat Enclosure: The Basics

 First decide on the “wheres” – Most people let them adjoin one side of their residence.
 To satisfy your cats’ need for independent coming and going, you may also need a cat flap/entry door too.

 Determine the place to mount the cat door… And you don’t need a degree in shop class to do this either; I installed mine right next to our window AC unit which worked like a charm.

 Next decide upon the desired size (this may be where blueprints on paper may come in) If you need to take some time to figure out the ideal width, length and depth by all means do it.
 Better to have a plan than come up short later if the work in progress doesn’t match what you thought it should.